ibm-cloud-docs/containers/cs_benchmarks.md

 ### Section 4: Worker node security configuration
 {: #cis-benchmark-15-4}

 Review the benchmark results for the worker node security configuration subsections.
+If you want to generate results for your own worker nodes, see [Running the worker node CIS Kubernetes benchmark](#cis-worker-test).
 {: shortdesc}

 * [Section 4.1 Worker node configuration files](#cis-benchmark-15-4-1)